Retirement Social Security

 J Bettencourt/peopleimages.com/Adobe african american couple reviewing bills online

 Start with knowledge.
 Go to the Social Security Administration’s website and set up an online account so you can learn what your estimated benefits are at this point.
-This is how much you’ll receive, depending on the age you retire.
+This is how much you’ll receive, depending on your retirement age.

-If you meet your financial needs and qualify to start withdrawing (age 62), you may be able to start the next chapter of your life, even if you retire early.
+If you meet your financial needs and qualify to start withdrawing (age 62), you may be able to start the next chapter of your life.

 Use a “split” strategy